monigarr/AIBotAPI/README.md

 You are welcome to sell your custom creations in the Apple App Store, Google Play Store, and many other relevant software stores.

+## Side Notes
+Please think about the following as you use our AI Bots API to create your own technology solutions.
+* Racial Formation of Chatbots https://scholar.google.com/scholar?q=racial+formation+of+chatbots
+* AI Bots API provides access to much more than endangered language translations.
+* Do NOT attempt to 'trick' people into thinking they are speaking with a human.
+* Do NOT attempt to represent any group of people for any reason.
+* Do NOT attempt to represent any historical figures for any reason.

 ## Built With
 * [AI Bots API](https://market.mashape.com/monigarr/ai-bots)